Chapter 13:

 “I get ya’.
 Well…” With the slightest hesitation, the man continued.
 “What if I told you I’ve been watching you…and your friends?”

-“…” Trained to always maintain composure, Katie stifled the urge to shoot up from her seat and scream! “…” Silently thinking through every option, Katie decided to play the conversation differently. “…Let’s just cut to the chase then.
-What are you really here for?
-What do you know?”
+“…” Trained to always maintain composure, Katie stifled the urge to shoot up from her seat and scream! “…” Silently thinking through every option, Katie decided to play the conversation differently. “…Cut to the chase.
+What are you here for?”

 “What is this job…?”